diogeneshas/rails-ajax-crud/README.md

 * Create a controller and route to new custom root page

 * Add Bootstrap 5, Jquery and Popper Js using yarn

+* Add header and footer using bootstrap for styles